pluralsight/guides/in-review/java-and-j2ee/getting-started-with-jshell/article.md

 > Immediate feedback is important when learning a programming language and its APIs.
 The number one reason schools cite for moving away from Java as a teaching language is that other languages have a "REPL" and have far lower bars to an initial "Hello, world!" program.

 When you're learning something new, it's important to try out things with a minimal effort and have immediate feedback.
-If you had to try out some code, even a  *Hello World*, you had to create a class, add a main method, add the line(s) of code, optionally add some dependencies, and then compile and (if there are not any errors) run the code.
-Even with an IDE, that's more complicated than using a REPL.
+Previously in Java, if you had to try out some code, even as basic as *Hello World*, you had to create a class, add a main method, add lines of code, perhaps add dependencies, compile, and (if there are not any errors) run the code.
+Even with an IDE simplifying things, that's more complicated than using a REPL.

 Of course, Java has alternatives to JShell, but they don't have all the features that JShell provides in one package, like full language support or preserved context and session history.